-Blockchain, the technology behind online cryptocurrencies such as bitcoin, attracts much attention due to its many data management and security capabilities.
-Sierra Leone made history in March 2018, for example, by being the first country to demonstrate it could use blockchain-verified election voting during its presidential election.
+The technology behind online cryptocurrencies such as bitcoin, attracts much attention due to its many data management and security capabilities.
+Sierra Leone made history in March 2018, for example, by being the first country to demonstrate it could use digitally-verified election voting during its presidential election.

 For many financial services professionals — especially those who must maintain more conservative policies and practices — the concept of a digital ledger is not fully understood.
-Blockchain is a digital ledger in which transactions are recorded chronologically and publicly.
-A simple metaphor proposed by author Bernard Marr in a Forbes article is to think of blockchain as the “internet of value.”
-Blockchain allows anyone to send value anywhere in the world, Marr writes.
+A digital ledger records transactions chronologically and publicly.
+A simple metaphor proposed by author Bernard Marr in a Forbes article is to think of this form of ledger as the “internet of value.”
+It allows anyone to send value anywhere in the world, Marr writes.
 A private, cryptographically created key allows people to own blocks in the digital chain.
 By giving the private key to someone else, the value is transferred.

-Because information is stored and exchanged by a network of computers without any central authority, blockchain establishes trust and identity by ensuring that no one can edit a blockchain without the corresponding key.
-It is important for financial services professionals to understand this technology because blockchain can be employed for major functions involving financial institutions — such as verifying identities and preventing fraud, and recording the legitimate transactions faster and more accurately – supported by effective enterprise data management.
+Because information is stored and exchanged by a network of computers without any central authority, the technology and process establish trust and identity by ensuring that no one can edit a block without the corresponding key.
+It is important for financial services professionals to understand this technology since it can be employed for major functions involving financial institutions — such as verifying identities and preventing fraud, and recording the legitimate transactions faster and more accurately – supported by effective enterprise data management.

-Another benefit is blockchain supports financial transactions by recording authorized entries in several locations that act as collaboration among sources to verify the accuracy of the information.
+Another benefit is the technology supports financial transactions by recording authorized entries in several locations that act as collaboration among sources to verify the accuracy of the information.
 The effect is similar to learning about a person by speaking with many people who know the individual.

 Appeal of Digital Currency and Records